NotSooShariff/yeetcode/README.md

 # 📚 YeetCode: LeetCode Solutions in Python

 Welcome to YeetCode!
 This repository is dedicated to providing comprehensive Python solutions for LeetCode problems, specifically designed for complete beginners.
-Each problem's solution is housed in its own directory, making it easy for you to find the explanations and code you need.
+Each problem's solution is housed in its directory, making it easy for you to find the explanations and code you need.

+> ⚠️ Note - I switched away from LeetCode to grind TryHackMe xD.
+Which is why it has just 3 problems.
+I promise to make this repo much more lively around placement season

 ## 📂 Repository Structure